 Ensuring external security isn’t enough, you should make sure that you are rocking with the latest Android version.
 Well, if you don’t have a flagship device, or a device running on stock Android, most probably you won’t be getting faster Android updates.
 So, if the security of your device is a priority, you should definitely get a Nexus device.
 And, honorable mentions in non-nexus smartphone category getting regular Android updates would be – Motorola, OnePlus, and Samsung.

 If you don’t own a Nexus device, you could try flashing an updated ROM (Cyanogen OS, Nexus Experience, etc. ).
 But, make sure the ROM is compatible with the device and bug-free as well.

 Not having the latest Android version lets the hackers exploit the vulnerabilities in the older version which normally gets patched in the newer one.

 Protect Your Online Accounts with 2-Factor Authentication

-Although having a strong password works in many cases but that isn’t enough, also.
+Although having strong password works in many cases, but that isn’t enough, also.
 If nothing works, 2-Factor authentication method is your ultimate guardian.
 Well, this isn’t particularly about securing your Android device, but it’s the fail-safe switch.
 So, even if your device has been compromised, no one can access your email or social account if you have enabled 2-Factor authentication for it.

 Protect Your Files